jaa134/TravelApp/README.md

 # TravelApp
 GeoPlanner is a front end application that helps users plan trips to other continents, countries, and states.
-Easily navigate the travel api using traditional routing to show different pages for list and detail views.
+Easily navigate our travel API using traditional routing to show different pages for list and detail views.
 Learn more about the places you want to go with the world's #1 travel site!
-Did I memntion this service is free?!?
+Did I mention this service is free?!?

 ### Favoriting
 While you explore, make sure to favorite the places you want to visit most.
 Manage your choices from the favorites tab which you can find under the utilities section of the main navigation.
 Like and unlike your data from the detail pages.
 No worries if you leave the site or even close your browser.
 Your favorites will still be here when you come back.
 We will persist this data in your browser using LocalStorage.